Top Quark Physics at the Tevatron: Event Reconstruction

 Similar expressions are used for the $had$ and $dil$ channels except that the $m_{\ell\nu}$ and $m_{b\ell\nu}$ terms are replaced by $m_{jj}$ and $m_{bjj}$ terms or vice versa, respectively.
 The first term constrains the $p_T$ of the lepton and jets to their measured values within their assigned resolutions, $\sigma_i$.
 The second term makes the same constraints on the $x$ and $y$ components of the unclustered energy in the event.
 The \met\ is thus derived using these first two terms as discussed in Sec.~\ref{sec:met}.
-The last four terms constrain the reconstructed invariant mass of some combination of final state partons to the pole mass of the object from which they are assumed to have originated.
-For example, $m_{jj}$ is the invariant mass of the two jets assumed to have originated from the hadronically decaying $W$-boson and so it is constrained to equal \mw\ within some tolerance, taken to be the natural width of the $W$, $\Gamma_W$.
-Similarly for the decay products of the leptonically decaying $W$-boson and the decay products of each top quark.
-In the fit, the $p_{T}^{i,{\rm fit}}$ and $p_j^{\rm uc,\:fit}$ terms are varied to minimize the chi-squared.
+The last four terms constrain the reconstructed invariant mass of some combination of final state partons to the pole mass\footnote{In perturbative field theory the pole mass of a particle is defined as the pole of its renormalized propagator.} of the object from which they are assumed to have originated.
+For example, $m_{jj}$ is the invariant mass of the two jets assumed to have originated from the hadronically decaying $W$ boson and so it is constrained to equal \mw\ within some tolerance, taken to be the natural width of the $W$, $\Gamma_W$.
+Similarly for the decay products of the leptonically decaying $W$ boson and the decay products of each top quark.
+In the fit, the $p_{T}^{i,{\rm fit}}$ and $p_j^{\rm uc,\:fit}$ terms are varied to minimize the $\chi^2$.
 For most analyses the \mw\ and \mt\ values are fixed to the world average measured values.
 In analyses measuring the top-quark mass, discussed in Sec.~\ref{sec:mass}, the \mt\ term is left a free parameter, \mtreco , and corresponds to the reconstructed top-quark mass most consistent with the kinematics of that particular event.